donaldcrane/sendme/README.md

 # sendme

-Sendme is a platform where users can sign up with their basic information and sent and add money to their account
+Sendme is a platform where users can sign up with their basic information, send and add money to their account

 # Documentation